d-v-b/data-model/docs/geozarr-minispec.md

 ### Custom Coordinate Reference Systems

 GeoZarr explicitly supports custom TileMatrixSet definitions for arbitrary coordinate reference systems, encouraging preservation of native CRS in Earth observation data.
 This is particularly useful for scientific projections including UTM zones, polar stereographic, sinusoidal, and other non-web coordinate systems.

+For a dataset to be GeoZarr compliant, data variables MUST include a `grid_mapping` attribute that references a coordinate reference system variable.
+This `grid_mapping` variable defines the spatial referencing information and MUST be consistent with the CRS specified in the TileMatrixSet.

 #### Custom TileMatrixSet Example